hekailiang/squirrel/README.md

 	builder.externalTransition().from(MyState.C).to(MyState.D).on(MyEvent.GoToD).whenMvel(
 		"MyCondition:::(context!=null && context.getValue()>80)");
 ```
 **Note:** Characters ':::' use to separate condition name and condition expression.
+The 'context' is the predefined variable point to current Context object.
 ```java
 builder.onEntry(MyState.A).perform(Lists.newArrayList(action1, action2))
 ```